ripiuk/bitmex-orders/README.md

         SECRET_KEY=Some secret key here
         DATABASE_URL=pgsql://user_name:user_password@localhost:5432/bitmex_orders

-1. Create new account in the DB.
+1. Create a new account in the DB.

 2. Run the project: